rasmushanning/pawnshop-go/README.md

 The server supports two flags when being run standalone:

-- **size**: sets the size of the inventory of the pawn shop as described in the assignment.
+- **size**: sets the size of the inventory of the pawn shop.
 Default value is 2.
 Minimum value is 1.
-- **loglevel**: sets the log level for the logger used by the server.
+- **loglevel**: sets the log level for the logger used by the pawn shop.
 Default value is "info".
 Allowed values are ["debug", "info", "warn", "error", "fatal"].

 Example: